Sunday, June 30, 2013

 Thursday, June 20, 2013

-The Open Door Policy, Boxer Uprising, and U.S. Imperialism
+Teaching About the Open Door Policy, Boxer Uprising, and U.S. Imperialism

 On this date in 1900, the Righteous Harmony Society began a 55-day siege against primarily European powers stationed to protect their economic interests in Beijing.
 This resulted in the deaths of over 100,000 civilians, 32,000 Chinese Christians, and 200 American and European missionaries stationed in the country.
 Ultimately, what was referred to by the Chinese as the Yihetuan Movement and the Boxer Rebellion by the Europeans, would be the beginning of the end for the Qing Dynasty.
 How and why did this happen?